Watt Meter

 ## Notes

-* Nordic PPK2 averages measurements over 0.3 seconds; operates in source mode (supplies a configurable voltage 0.8–5V and measures current)
+* The Nordic PPK2 operates in source mode (supplies a configurable voltage 0.8–5V and measures current); its `voltage` reading is the configured source voltage.